Pro-pipeline group eyes expansion to Burns Lake - BC Local News

 The North Matters, a group advocating for resource development in northern British Columbia is seeking to draw new members in Burns Lake.

-“We’re trying to include Burns Lake in the Bulkley Valley, so that we have Burns Lake, Smithers and Houston all as one group,” Houston-based member Tom Euverman told Black Presss.
+“We’re trying to include Burns Lake in the Bulkley Valley, so that we have Burns Lake, Smithers and Houston all as one group,” Houston-based member Tom Euverman told Lakes District News.

 It held its first meeting in Smithers in January.